GridGain-Demos/gridgain-technology-primer/core/docs/PartitionedData.md

  <img width=500 alt="Partitioned Cache" src="https://github.com/user-attachments/assets/d207bc3d-c1cc-4d3c-8bf0-2423b7101dc9">
 </div>

-Suppose our GridGain cluster has 3 nodes, and the partitioned cache (Cache_Partition in the diagram) is configured to have 1 backup partition.
+Suppose our GridGain cluster has 3 nodes, and the partitioned cache (Cache_Partition in the diagram) is configured to have 1 backup.
 In this case, the distribution of primary and backup partitions would look as shown.
 For the replicated cache (Cache_Replicated in the diagram), every node in the cluster would hold a full copy of all the data.
+Here is an over-simplified view of the cluster:
 <div align=center>
 <img width=800 alt="Replicated Cache" src="https://github.com/user-attachments/assets/363c27b2-be97-4ff0-805b-421bc04e2345">
 </div>

+> [!note]
+> In case of replicated cache, there are again partitions and the data is stored in the partitions.
+However, the request gets served by the nearest or the local node.

 > [!important]
 > **Checkpoint:** The Caches page on Control Center should list all the created tables.
 Running `select count(*)` command on any of the tables on SQLLine should show a non-zero count.
 You can also execute `Run scan query` by clicking on the ellipsis on any of the tables shown on the Caches page.